gsbdarc/rcpedia/docs/_policies/workgroups.md

 ## What is a Workgroup?

-The [Stanford Workgroup Manager](https://workgroup.stanford.edu/){:target="_blank"}, is a web interface that gives Stanford community members a place to define a group of other community members based on their SUNet IDs for use in various applications.
-A workgroup is given a name that uniquely identifies it and succintly describes its purpose.
-Relevant to the Yens, the Workgroup Manager helps control access to individual [project space](/services/newProject.html){:target="_blank"}, on ZFS (ex: `gsb-rc:[faculty-SUNet]-[projectname]`).
+The [Stanford Workgroup Manager](https://workgroup.stanford.edu/){:target="_blank"}, is a web interface that allows Stanford community members to define groups of other community members based on their SUNet IDs for use in various applications.
+Each workgroup is assigned a unique name that succintly describes its purpose.

-For example, if your project is stored at `/zfs/projects/faculty/jdoe-housing`, there will be a corresponding workgroup called `gsb-rc:jdoe-housing`.
+Relevant to the Yens, the Workgroup Manager helps control access to individual [project space](/_policies/services){:target="_blank"} on ZFS (e.g., gsb-rc:[faculty-SUNet]-[projectname]).
+For example, if your project is stored at `/zfs/projects/faculty/jdoe-housing`, there will be a corresponding workgroup named `gsb-rc:jdoe-housing`.

 ## How to Add or Remove Users to Your Workgroup?